Mystery surrounds attack at popular walking trail that left new father on ventilator - NewsBreak

 Mystery surrounds attack at popular walking trail that left new father on ventilator

-Channel 2′s Steve Gehlbach was at the Roswell Area Park off Woodstock Road, where 40-year-old Matt Donald was found lying in a pool of blood around 9 p.m.
-Tuesday night.
+40-year-old Matt Donald was found lying in a pool of blood around 9 p.m.
+Tuesday night at Roswell Area Park off Woodstock Road.

-Gehlbach talked to Donald’s family about the bizarre details of the attack on Channel 2 Action News at 5 p.m.
-Thursday.

 Police and Donald’s family said that by the severity of his injuries, they don’t think he just fell, but was jumped.

 “Looks like he was hit with rocks, and lots of rocks in this area,” Dean Donald said.
-“He got laceration here pretty deep that they sewed up yesterday.”
+“He got lacerations here pretty deep that they sewed up yesterday.”

 Dean Donald said his son responded to his text around 8:47 p.m.
 Tuesday night.